SoK: Differential Privacies: Change in formalism (F)

 \end{definition}

 Note that this definition is \emph{asymmetric}: the posterior is bounded from above, but not from below.
-It is visualized the top right part of Figure~\ref{fig:bounds}.
-In the same paper, the authors also define \emph{negative membership privacy}, which provides the symmetric lower bound, and \emph{membership privacy}, which is the conjunction of the two.
-Additionally, the same idea is captured in \emph{$\eps$-DP location obfuscation}~\cite{dong2018limitations} in the context of location privacy.
+In the same paper, the authors also define \emph{negative membership privacy} (NMPr), which provides the symmetric lower bound, and \emph{membership privacy}\footnote{Another definition with the same name is introduced in~\cite{sablayrolles2019white}, we mention it in Section~\ref{sec:scope}.} (MPr), which is the conjunction of positive and negative membership privacy.
+They show that this definition can represent differential privacy (in its bounded and unbounded variants), as well as other definitions like \emph{differential identifiability}~\cite{lee2012differential} and \emph{sampling DP}~\cite{li2011provably}, which we mention in Section~\ref{sec:out}.
+Bounding the ratio between prior and posterior by $e^\eps$ is also done in the context of location privacy: in~\cite{dong2018limitations}, authors define \emph{$\eps$-DP location obfuscation}, which formalizes the same intuition as membership privacy.

-A previous attempt at formalizing the same idea was presented in~\cite{rastogi2009relationship} as \emph{adversarial privacy}.
+A previous attempt at formalizing the same idea was presented in~\cite{rastogi2009relationship} as \emph{adversarial privacy} (AdvPr).
 This definition is similar to positive membership privacy, except only the first relation is used, and there is a small additive $\del$ as in approximate DP\@.
-We visualize the corresponding bounds on the bottom left of Figure~\ref{fig:bounds}.
-Moreover, in~\cite{bhaskar2011noiseless} \emph{aposteriori noiseless privacy} is introduced with the corresponding bounds seen in the bottom right side of Figure~\ref{fig:bounds}.
+We visualize the corresponding bounds on the third figure of Figure~\ref{fig:bounds}.